 GEN 200: THE NEW JIM CROW.
-This course will incorporate the fields of sociology, psychology, political science, history, and economics, introducing students to ways each field identify and address social issues in current events in society and culture.
-Critical thinking skills will be introduced throughout the course that will enable them to properly defend or refute their position.
+This course will incorporate the fields of sociology, psychology, political science, history, and economics, introducing students to ways each field identifies and addresses social issues in current events in society and culture.
+Critical thinking skills will be introduced throughout the course that will enable students to properly defend or refute their position.
 CREDIT: THREE SEMESTER HOURS.